hrfmartins/hrfmartins/README.md

 *Insert geek pop-culture reference here*

-- Junior Full-Stack Developer at Eviso S.p.a.
+- Full-Stack Software Engineer at Software Angels
 - Currently studying Information Systems and Computer Engineering (MEIC) at IST Lisbon (Portugal)
 - If you want to contact me, reach me on Twitter.